Yu-Group/simChef/README.md

   for you, but it will get you there with less effort and higher-quality presentation while helping you follow best-practice guidelines with minimal effort on your part.
 No sharpening required!
-- **A high-quality mean is possible in almost any environment** -- While the scale of a delicious meal may be limited by environment, high-quality meals are not only found in the world's Michelin-starred restaurants but also in home kitchens and street food carts around the world.
+- **A high-quality meal is possible in almost any environment** -- While the scale of a delicious meal may be limited by environment, high-quality meals are not only found in the world's Michelin-starred restaurants but also in home kitchens and street food carts around the world.
 An effective simulation framework should also be agnostic to environment, and `simChef` runs equally well on your laptop as on a high-performance computing cluster.
-- **Appetizing and approachable presentation** -- Ultimately, a chef prepares food for a specific audience and presentation is almost equal in importance to the underlying substance of the meal.
+- **Appetizing and approachable presentation** -- Ultimately, a chef prepares food for a specific audience, and presentation is almost equal in importance to the underlying substance of the meal.
 However, a chef doesn't have to build the plate on which they serve their food. `simChef` provides tools to turn your simulation experiment results into effective displays of quantitative